-CONCLUSION: If the BCC vote to approve the request, then this application would be subject to Zoning- Site Design and Landscape Conditions of Approval, which require the applicant to submit an improved pedestrian circulation plan, provide additional landscaping to address visual impact.
+CONCLUSION: If the ZC recommends approval, then this application would be subject to Zoning- Site Design and Landscape Conditions of Approval, which require the applicant to submit an improved pedestrian circulation plan, provide additional landscaping to address visual impact.
 It is important to note that these recommended conditions do not necessarily address all areas of impact relating to layout, function and the PDD purpose and intent because Staff cannot utilize conditions to address details of a redesign of this development.